Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 12. It is expected to be polite and respectful to each other.
 Penalties will be given if players violate.
     - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from oSEAT4 and/or blacklisted from the future installments of oSEAT.
     - Usage of any illegal programs will be reported to the osu!staff and will be blacklisted in the next installment of oSEAT.
-    - If a player is found to be smurfing in another player's account, the corresponding accounts will be blacklisted in the next installments of oSEAT regardless of their past contributions and participation history.
+    - If a player is found to be smurfing in another player's account, the corresponding parties will be blacklisted in the next installments of oSEAT regardless of their past contributions and participation history.

 ### Tournament registration